MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 For standard Dynamics 365 environments (without Customer Insights - Journeys installed), you can use the Power Platform admin center to delete or reset an environment.
 However, if you do have Customer Insights - Journeys installed, you should also do the following:

 1. If the Customer Insights - Journeys environment was [integrated with a Power Apps portal](portal-optional.md), reset the portal as described in [Reset a portal](/powerapps/maker/portals/admin/reset-portal).
 This is important because it will free your portal license to be used elsewhere.
-After the reset, the portal will still be shown as **Configured** in the Power Platform admin center, but you will now be able to select it when you run the Customer Insights - Journeys setup wizard to set up a new, copied, or restored environment.
+After the reset, the portal will still be shown as **Configured** in the Power Platform admin center, but you will now be able to select it when you use the installation management area to set up a new, copied, or restored environment.
 1. Delete or reset the environment as usual.
 More information: [Delete environment](/power-platform/admin/delete-environment).

 > [!NOTE]